ShrewdHydra/coredns-acme/README.md

 - Ensure the domain being updated matches the account's allowed zones and is part of the zone the plugin is authoritative for
 - If you've enabled `require_auth`, authentication is mandatory for API record updates, so confirm you're using the correct credentials
 - If `require_auth` is disabled, you can update records without authentication, but global IP restrictions (set using `allowfrom`) still apply
+- If you cannot access the API at all, check if you've configured an `endpoint` - without one, the API server doesn't start (DNS-only mode)

+#### DNS-Only Mode
+- If you don't specify an `endpoint`, the plugin will operate in DNS-only mode where:
+  - No API server is started, so record updates via API are not possible
+  - The database is opened in read-only mode at the driver level
+  - This prevents any write operations, ensuring the database integrity
+  - This is useful when you need to serve DNS challenges from a delegated zone
+  - Make sure to populate the database with records from a CoreDNS instance that has the API enabled when using this mode

 #### Database Issues
 - Verify the SQLite path is writable by the CoreDNS process